bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 1. Select the user icon
 1. Rename the task _Deal with unsatisfied customer_

-And from this _Deal with unsatisfied customer_ task we need to go to a second end event:
+And from this _Deal with unsatisfied customer_ task the path will go to a second end event:
 1. Select the _Deal with unsatisfied customer_ user task
 1. Drag and drop the event icon (the disc icon)
 1. Select the end event type (red disc icon)
 1. Rename the event to: _End client unsatisfied_
-1. Refresh the diagram validation: at the bottom of the screen, select the **Validation status** tab and click on the **Refresh** button
+1. Refresh the diagram validation: at the bottom of the screen, select the **Validation status** tab and click on **Refresh**

 Your process diagram should look like this: